JonKing93/Github-Tutorial-Workshop/workshop/05-gitignore.md

 <br>
 # New Vocabulary
-* **gitignore**: A plain text file named '.gitignore' located at the repository root specifying files that should be ignored.
+* **gitignore**: A plain text file named '.gitignore' located at the repository root.
+The gitignore specifies files that should be ignored in the repository.

 Alright, let's try it out!